 - Systems over 1,000 population must sample monthly.
-The minimum number of distribution samples is based on population and available in 141.857 Code of Federal Regulations, available at CFR Subpart Y Revised Total Coliform Rule.
-A sample from each well must be collected under the Ground Water Rule. - Contact our office immediately if the reporting form indicates a positive result or presence of bacteria (shown as "P" on the form).
+The minimum number of distribution samples is based on population.
+A sample from each well must be collected under the Ground Water Rule. - Contact our office immediately and discuss it with us if the reporting form indicates a positive result or presence of E. coli bacteria.
+If Total Coliform is detected you should inform us, and you are encouraged to discuss how to proceed with us.
+The presence of either is typically shown as "P" in the appropriate column on the form.